oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/View_execution_details.jpg " ")

-19. In the Procedure Activity page, view the status of the procedure.
+19. On the Procedure Activity page, select specific execution step from the procedure step tree to see detail procedure execution log.

+    Setup View Data to be refreshed with specific time interval to refresh page

+    The procedure takes 2-3 minutes to complete.

     ![](images/Task2-step19.jpg " ")

-20. Optionally Click the status link for each step to view the details of the execution of each step.
+    Optionally,  Click the status link for each step to view the details of the execution of each step.

-    Once the procedure is completed, you can Navigate to ***Targets >> Databases***.
+20. Once the procedure is completed, you can Navigate to ***Targets >> Databases***.
 Click on CDB186 and you will see the newly created PDB

     ![](images/Task2-step20.jpg " ")